Related articles

 Reporting in MaestroQA simplifies analysis and helps QA leaders identify misalignment with graders, rubrics, and other criteria.
 Interactive heat maps provide a convenient way to drill down into problematic areas and identify opportunities for improvement.
 Calibration data can be easily exported for offline analysis.

-Regularly calibrating can yield numerous benefits that ultimately support the CX team’s ability to deliver healthier customer interactions.
+Regularly calibrating can yield numerous benefits that ultimately support the CX team’s ability to deliver excellent customer service and a consistent customer experience.
 Here are a few examples:

 Simply asking graders to participate in a quarterly, monthly, or bi-weekly calibration session might be enough to increase accountability and mitigate the potential for grading bias.
 Well-run calibration sessions help participants better understand the organization’s expectations, thereby increasing the likelihood of improved grading.

 Perfect alignment between the benchmark grader and the rest of the team is unlikely.
 That’s OK.
 Sometimes misalignment can help the CX organization identify unknown gaps in the customer experience.
-It’s an opportunity to teach and strengthen the standards.
+It’s an opportunity to teach and strengthen the performance standards, including important areas such as soft skills or technical behaviors.

 Spending most (or all) of the day grading support tickets can cause even the most experienced grader to feel disconnected from the larger organization.
 Calibrating gives everyone a reason to reconnect, leading to increased motivation, productivity, and job satisfaction.